1991 MEAC men's basketball tournament

 The Rattlers participated in one of three play-in games to the 1991 NCAA tournament.
-NE Louisiana defeated Florida A&M and did not participate in the NCAA Tournament.
+NE Louisiana defeated Florida A&M, so Florida A&M did not participate in the NCAA Tournament.

 Format

 All nine conference members participated, with play beginning in the first round.
 The top seven teams received byes to the quarterfinal round.
 Teams were seeded based on their regular season conference record.